swirldev/swirldev.github.io/instructors.md

 swirl is a platform for teaching R programming and data science.
 However, an educational platform is only as good as the content it delivers to students.
 Although we have contributed [some content](https://github.com/swirldev/swirl_courses#swirl-courses){:target="_blank"} ourselves, swirl is designed in such a way that you can create your own interactive content and share it freely with students in your classroom or around the world.

 The [swirlify](https://github.com/swirldev/swirlify){:target="_blank"} R package provides a comprehensive toolbox for swirl instructors.
 Our authoring tools will guide you effortlessly through the process of creating interactive content, so that you can focus on the message you want to convey to students.
-The instructions that follow will have you writing your own interactive content with swirlify in just minutes!
-For more complete instructions about writing swirl courses please see [our wiki](https://github.com/swirldev/swirlify/wiki).
+The instructions that follow will have you writing your own interactive content with swirlify in just minutes! **For more complete instructions about writing swirl courses please see [the swirlify documentation](http://swirlstats.com/swirlify/).**

 ## Step 1: Get R

-In order to run swirl and swirlify, you must have R 3.0.2 or later installed on your computer.
+In order to run swirl and swirlify, you must have R 3.1.0 or later installed on your computer.
 If you are on a Linux operating system, please visit our [Installing swirl on Linux](https://github.com/swirldev/swirl/wiki/Installing-swirl-on-Linux){:target="_blank"} page.

 If you need to install R, you can do so [here](http://cran.rstudio.com/){:target="_blank"}.